Ilchert/SystemTextJson.FluentApi/README.md

 ]
 ```

 With `$type` discriminator serializer are able to deserialize this collection.
 Another approach to serialization is use actual type from object instance, instead of property type.
-To achieve this behavioral serializer can threat specific type as `object`.
-Fluent Api has two way for this - configure behavior for specific property with `PropertyBuilder.SerializeAsObject` or setup `JsonSerialiserOptions` with `JsonSerializerOptionsExtensions.SerializeAsObject`.
+To achieve this behavior serializer can threat specific type as `object`.
+Fluent Api has two way for this - configure behavior for specific property with `PropertyBuilder.SerializeAsObject` or for specific type with `JsonSerializerOptionsExtensions.SerializeAsObject`.

 ```C#
 builder.Entity<AsObjectTestClass>().Property(p => p.Data).SerializeAsObject();